titolins/nscmr/README.md

 ### controller
     * see how to correctly
     [send static files](http://flask.pocoo.org/docs/0.10/api/).
+    * slugs should be checked against the id of the object to see if they are correct!!

 ### models
     * see python currencies
     * see python countries